cactus911/momentForests/docs/linktostata.md

 ## How to modify the original codes

-If a user wants to check how the algorithm is structured or wants to modify some parts of it, one needs to look at the original java codes in folder “java”.
-After making modifications to these java codes, users can compile them into a jar file with the name “momentforests.jar”.
-Then, by replacing this jar file in their own Stata personal directory, users can use their own version of the Moment Forests Stata code.
+If a user wants to check how the algorithm is structured or wants to modify it, one needs to look at the original java codes in folder [“java”](https://github.com/cactus911/momentForests/tree/master/java).
+After making modifications, users can compile them into a jar file with the name “momentforests.jar”.
+Then, by replacing this jar file in their own Stata personal directory, one can use their own version of Moment Forests Stata on Stata.

 ## Stata command “momentforests”